Unidentified Lon Chaney Stills

 This is a collection of stills that I have not positively identified yet.
 For several of these I have narrowed them down a bit, but cannot be certain of the film.
 To give better resolution, these are included as large image files.
 Click on the link to see the enlarged image.
 If youthink you have figured one out, send me an e-mail at jon@lonchaney.org and I will post your name on this site and proclaim you as one of the holy ones.

-Unidentified #3 1914; with Murdoch MacQuarrie(?) and Pauline Bush.
+Unidentified #3 c1914; with Murdock MacQuarrie(?) and Pauline Bush.
 Possibly The Lie (1914), although I don't really think so.

-Unidentified #10 c1914; Possibly Red Margaret, Moonshiner (1913) or The End of the Feud (1914)
+Unidentified #10 c1914; Possibly Red Margaret, Moonshiner (1913), The Old Cobbler (1914) or The End of the Feud (1914).

 Unidentified #15 I'm not convinced this is from any particular film.
 It could be some kind of publicity shot, or a makeup test.
 Tod Browning expert Eric Grayson thinks this may be a makeup test from A Blind Bargain (1922) but I can't confirm or deny that.

 Unidentified #20 This interesting shot comes from a frame blowup of a tiny fragment of surviving 35mm film.
-I believe the other players are William Dowland and Pauline Bush, and by process of elimination, the only synopses that seem to fit this photo would be The End the Feud (1914) or An Idyll of the Hills (1915).
+I believe the other players are William Dowland and Pauline Bush, and by process of elimination, the only synopses that seem to fit this photo would be The End the Feud (1914) or An Idyl of the Hills (1915).

 Identified Stills!

-Special honors go to Juliana Venier, Critt Davis, The Silents Majority, and Michael Blake who helped to identify Unidentified Stills #1, 2, 4, 7, 8, 9, 12, and 14.
+Special honors go to Juliana Venier, Critt Davis, The Silents Majority, Michael Blake, Richard Day Gore, Allison Shealy, Tracy Valline and Melanie Sutton who idntified Unidentified Stills #1, 2, 4, 6, 7, 8, 9, 12, 13, 14, 17 and 19.

-© 1998,2000,2002,2008 Jon C. Mirsalis
+© 1998,2018 Jon C. Mirsalis

 Return to Lon Chaney Home Page